Skip to main content

 Why It Matters

-Attention sinks explain why removing the first token from the KV cache during streaming inference causes perplexity to blow up.
-They also suggest that attention weight magnitude does not always indicate semantic relevance: high attention to the first token is structural, not semantic.
+Attention sinks help explain why removing the first token from the KV cache during streaming inference can sharply degrade language modeling in the evaluated setups.
+They also suggest that attention weight magnitude does not always indicate semantic relevance: high attention to the first token can be structural rather than semantic.

 Failure Mode